Aliases for ABCB5 Gene

 ABCB5 belongs to the ATP-binding cassette (ABC) transporter superfamily of integral membrane proteins.
 These proteins participate in ATP-dependent transmembrane transport of structurally diverse molecules ranging from small ions, sugars, and peptides to more complex organic molecules (Chen et al., 2005 [PubMed 15760339]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for ABCB5 Gene

-ABCB5 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 5) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and efflux transmembrane transporter activity.
-An important paralog of this gene is ABCB11.
+ABCB5 (ATP Binding Cassette Subfamily B Member 5) is a Protein Coding gene.
+Diseases associated with ABCB5 include Borna Disease and Melanoma.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include ATPase activity and efflux transmembrane transporter activity.
+An important paralog of this gene is ABCB4.

 Drug efflux transporter present in a number of stem cells that acts as a regulator of cellular differentiation.
 Able to mediate efflux from cells of the rhodamine dye and of the therapeutic drug doxorubicin.
 Specifically present in limbal stem cells, where it plays a key role in corneal development and repair.

 ATP-binding cassette (ABC) transporters form one of the largest groups of paralogous protein families that have a wide diversity of functions and substrates.
 Specificity has been shown for small and large molecules, highly charged molecules and highly hydrophobic systems.